Fluxitude/guidant/.roo/rules/architecture.md

   - **Backward Compatibility**: Seamless migration and tag resolution ensure existing workflows continue unchanged.
   - **Clarity**: The modular structure provides a clear separation of concerns, making the codebase easier to navigate and understand for developers.

-This architectural overview should help AI models understand the structure and organization of the Task Master CLI codebase, enabling them to more effectively assist with code generation, modification, and understanding.
+This architectural overview should help AI models understand the structure and organization of the Guidant CLI codebase, enabling them to more effectively assist with code generation, modification, and understanding.

 ## Implementing MCP Support for a Command

-Follow these steps to add MCP support for an existing Task Master command (see [`new_features.md`](mdc:.roo/rules/new_features.md) for more detail):
+Follow these steps to add MCP support for an existing Guidant command (see [`new_features.md`](mdc:.roo/rules/new_features.md) for more detail):

 1.  **Ensure Core Logic Exists**: Verify the core functionality is implemented and exported from the relevant module in `scripts/modules/`.